 9. Choose a green Bed & Breakfast

-10. Admiring Venice at the sunset
+10. Admiring Venice at the sunrise or sunset

 Cover picture of Candré Mandawe on Unsplash